 The nominating and corporate governance committee consists of Dr. Cox, Mr. Sparks and Ms. White, each of whom is an independent director under the Nasdaq listing standards applicable to members of nominating committees.
-During the fiscal year ended December 31, 2022, the nominating and corporate governance committee did not meet but acted by written consent one time.
+During the fiscal year ended December 31, 2023, the nominating and corporate governance committee met four times.
 The nominating and corporate governance committee is responsible for overseeing the selection of persons to be nominated to serve on the Board.
 The nominating and corporate governance committee will consider persons identified by its members, management, stockholders, investment bankers and others.